 His school has made what he calls "a big push" for wellness, thanks to support from

 Partners for Healthy Schools, local corporations and organizations, and federal programs.
 At Fontenelle, wellness starts with giving every child the opportunity to have breakfast.

 The school offers a "grab-and-go" program that serves 500 students in 15 minutes.

 When the bell rings at 8:40, kids take their chosen bag - either a hot or cold healthy meal - to eat in their classroom.
 Not only does the arrangement move people efficiently through the cafeteria, the program is making an impact.

-"Teachers and staff see the difference in kids when their survival needs and met and they feel better about the day," Nelson says.
+"Teachers and staff see the difference in kids when their survival needs and met and they feel better about the day," says the principal.
 "The program has been a big eye-opener."